 Applications and Usage

 As stated, the term spectrometer can be used interchangeably with spectrophotometer.
-Some resources we found define a spectrophotometer as a spectrometer which measures absorbance specifically.
+Some definitions describe a spectrophotometer as a spectrometer used for specific absorbance measurements specifically.
 Another says that spectrophotometry is the act of measuring a material with a spectrometer.
-However, there are some applications where either a spectrometer or a spectrophotometer is needed.

 Spectrophotometers are often associated with life sciences, medicine, and biological applications.
 They are commonly used to measure absorbance or transmittance of light at specific wavelengths, particularly in biosensors, DNA analysis, and biological reaction studies.
 By measuring these properties, spectrophotometers can determine the concentration or optical density of a material or a biological sample.

-Spectrometers, on the other hand, are frequently employed in chemical and physics applications.
+Spectrometers, on the other hand, are frequently employed in chemical and physical sciences.
 They are used to measure the intensity of light at different wavelengths, providing valuable information about the distribution of wavelengths in a given sample or light source.

 The term "spectrophotometer" is sometimes used to describe a handheld device specifically designed for color measurement.
 These spectrophotometers are used in a field of spectroscopy called colorimetry, which focuses on quantitatively measuring the color of light.
 Taking accurate color measurement is very important for various industries, such as in designing pigments and dyes, when characterising LEDs and within the food industry.